enthought/mayavi/docs/source/mayavi/automatic_scripting.rst

       $ python script.py

-    These should run all the code to get you where you left (unless you did something usupported or found a bug).
+    These should run all the code to get you where you left.
 You can feel free to edit this generated script -- in fact that is the whole point of automatic script generation!

 It is important to understand that it is possible to script an existing session of Mayavi too.
 So, if after starting mayavi you did a few